 Consider Payment Processor Fees & Rates For High-Risk Industries

-Higher processing costs are an unfortunate reality for high-risk merchants.
-While the actual rates will vary widely between processors, you can generally expect to pay close to twice as much as what a comparable non-high-risk business with the same sales volume would pay.
+High processing costs are an unfortunate reality for high-risk merchants.
+While the actual rates you pay can vary between processors, you should expect to pay close to twice as much as what a comparable non-high-risk business with the same sales volume would.

-You’ll also need to consider the fact that high-risk accounts have to deal with is a rolling reserve.
-High-risk contracts usually include an early termination fee that applies if you close your account before the end of your contract term.
-You might even have a liquidated damages clause in your contract that raises the price of breaking it even further.
+You’ll also need to consider the fact that high-risk accounts have to deal with what’s known as a rolling reserve.
+High-risk contracts usually include an early termination fee that kicks in if you close your account before your contract term is up.
+You may even have a liquidated damages clause in your contract that also raises the price of breaking it.

 Understand The Dangers of Chargebacks For High-Risk Companies

 Excessive chargebacks that may pervade your industry are almost guaranteed to contribute to your high-risk designation.
 Remember that the standard chargeback threshold is 1% — that is, if 1% or more of your transactions ultimately get charged back, you’re likely to get penalized by your payment network.
-You may benefit from asking their processor for a review of their processing history every so often.
-If you can show a good track record re: chargeback prevention, you may be able to shake off your high-risk business designation.
+You may benefit from asking your processor for a review of your processing history every so often.
+If you can show a good track record of chargeback prevention, you may be able to shake off your high-risk designation.

 3 Tips To Avoid Predatory High-Risk Credit Card Processing Providers